CodingSoot/modddels/docs/internal/architecture.md

 }
 ```

-1. The null-checks are performed by converting the collection to a `Tuple2` of iterables, then checking if the concerned iterable _(in our example the second one)_ contains any `null` value.
+1. The null-checks are performed by converting the collection to a record of iterables, then checking if the concerned iterable _(in our example the second one)_ contains any `null` value.
 This conversion is made using the `$collectionToIterable` method, which is declared in the `ListEntity` superclass.
 2. After all null-checks are passed, the collection is casted (in this example, it's casted from `Map<ValidPerson, ValidWeather?>` to `Map<ValidPerson, ValidWeather>`).

 # Unit-testing Modddels